 The 24-year sentence, the spokesperson from the AG’s office said, “is one of the longest the attorney general’s office has secured in an organized motor vehicle theft case.”

-Thursday’s sentencing comes as car thefts have dropped nearly a third statewide as well as in the Denver area this year, per the latest data from the Colorado Metropolitan Auto Theft Task Force, also known as C-MATT.
+Thursday’s sentencing comes as car thefts have dropped nearly a third statewide so far this year, including in the Denver area, per the latest data from the Colorado Metropolitan Auto Theft Task Force, also known as C-MATT.

 State